 Friendly communication skills: Because a backyard wedding is such an intimate experience, it’s important to find a photographer who is friendly and easy to be around.
 A good micro-wedding photographer will be able to communicate effectively with you and your guests to ensure everyone is comfortable and relaxed.
 They will also be able to direct you and your guests for group shots, without being intrusive.

-If you’re looking for a Portland wedding photographer who specializes in documentary-style micro weddings and backyard ceremonies, reach out to book a consultation for your 2023 or 2024 event.
+If you’re looking for Portland wedding photos that focus on documentary-style micro weddings and backyard ceremonies, reach out to book a consultation for your 2024 or 2025 event.